hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ??? note "Icons and manifests"
     Windows programs contain embedded metadata like icon files, XML manifests and whether it's a console app.
 Conveyor will edit the EXE to reflect settings in your config, so you don't need to set these things up in your build system.
 Any icons or manifests already there will be replaced.
 [Learn how to control the binary manifest](configs/windows.md#manifest-keys).

+### JVM

+* [ ] Run `./gradlew jar` to download the Gradle build tool and compile the app to a portable JAR.

+**You'll need to re-run this command any time you change the app's code.
+At this time Conveyor won't run it for you.**

 ## Step 4.
 Build un-packaged apps